idoco/map-chat/README.md

 - Built-in Google Translate widget.
 - Create a private chat map by adding <i>#name</i> to the url.

+MapChat is using [ipinfo.io](http://ipinfo.io/) to identify the user location, since the geolcation API is no longer enabled in non-https websites.

 ## Embed MapChat in your website
  - Simply add this `iframe` to your website:
 ```html